Your Kid Talks Great to Adults. But Can They Navigate a Cafeteria?

 Who This Playbook Is For

-• Families facing the "socialization question" from relatives and want more than reassurance — they want a documented plan that proves the social infrastructure is real and intentional
+- Families facing the "socialization question" from relatives who want more than reassurance — they want a documented plan that proves the social infrastructure is real and intentional

-• Parents of athletes who need to understand Tim Tebow laws, NCAA eligibility, and the registration deadlines that can make or break a college sports career
+- Parents of athletes who need to understand Tim Tebow laws, NCAA eligibility, and homeschool sports leagues — especially in states where access isn't guaranteed and deadlines are unforgiving

-• New homeschoolers who left public school and need to rebuild their child's social life from scratch — especially post-pandemic families who lost community connections during the transition
+- New homeschoolers who left public school and need to rebuild their child's social life from scratch — finding the right co-op, the right activities, and the right pace without the trial-and-error that burns months

 Why Not Just Piece This Together for Free?

-• NCAA eligibility requirements are buried in bureaucracy.
-The Core Course Worksheet exists on the NCAA website, but there's no homeschool-specific walkthrough that tells you how to fill it in when you're the teacher, the administrator, and the transcript issuer.
-Free resources mention it exists.
-They don't show you how to complete it.
+- NCAA eligibility info technically exists on the NCAA website — buried in a 40-page PDF.
+There's no homeschool-specific walkthrough for completing a Core Course Worksheet when you're the teacher, the administrator, and the transcript issuer.
+Free resources mention the forms exist.
+They don't show you how to fill them in.

-Etiquette curricula charge $195-$595 and teach manners — not sports access, NCAA eligibility, or how to start a co-op.
-HSLDA membership costs $130+/year for legal resources that don't include social skill frameworks.
-This Playbook combines the legal infrastructure, the social development tools, and the extracurricular roadmap in one document — the tactical bridge that no competitor builds.
+Etiquette curricula charge $195-$595 to teach table manners — not sports access laws, NCAA eligibility, or how to find a co-op that doesn't cost $3,000/year.
+The Playbook's Access & Integration approach combines the legal infrastructure, the social development tools, and the extracurricular roadmap in one document — the tactical bridge that no other resource builds.

 — Less Than One Season of Sports Fees